osvlandi/AI_for_medicine/README.md

 # 🧠 AI for Medicine – DeepLearning.AI

-This repository contains my personal learning journey, notes, and implementations inspired by the [AI for Medicine](https://www.deeplearning.ai/programs/ai-for-medicine/) specialization offered by DeepLearning.AI.
+This repository contains my personal notes and code implementations for the [AI for Medicine](https://www.deeplearning.ai/programs/ai-for-medicine/) specialization offered by DeepLearning.AI.

 ## 📚 Course Overview